AuLib/AuLib/README.md

 $ make doc
 ```

 will build the documentation and place it under ./docs.
+You will
+need doxygen to be installed in your system

 Author
 -----------------------